wonderlic/swagger-validation/README.md

 request is also used in other methods or during unit testing).
 To support this functionality, if the req object passed into the validate function does not have one of the expected paramType properties (q, query, path, body, form, header, or params) then validation will be done against the req object itself.
 Therefore, this can be used to validate that an object matches the swagger specification outside of a request.
+This follows all the same rules outlined under Validate request object.

 ## Installation